josezurita21/holbertonschool-shell/permissions/README.md

 #7.
 Everybody!
 *File:*  7-everybody
-This command is used to add execution permissions to the owner and the group owner and to other users.
+This command is used to add execution permissions to the owner and the group owner and to other users

+#8.
+James Bond
+*File:* 8-James_Bond
+This command allows us to have the owner have no permissions at all, as well as the group, but other users have full permissions